dse/perl-transaction-register/README.md

               excluding deposits not yet posted)

-    9288.13 - future balance (also includes transactions marked with the future flag, i.e., you plan to make them but haven't yet done so)
+    9288.13 - future balance (also includes transactions marked with the future or to-do flag, i.e., you plan to make them but haven't yet done so, or automatic transactions yet to take place)

 ## Text File Format Description